 The car featured in this article is a 1958 MGA Le Mans.
 The MGA dates back to 1951.
 The MGA was a replacement for the MG TF 1500 Midget and there was significant restyling.
-The MGA is a sports car built by the MG-division of the British Motor Corporation from 1955-1962.
+The MGA is a sports car built by the MG-division of the

 A Car Needing a Redesign